 For the full story and all the facts, head to the Sixth Floor Museum at Dealey Plaza.
 Situated in the former Texas School Book Depository building, this fascinating museum chronicles the assassination and legacy of President John F. Kennedy.
 History buffs will delight in the excellent exhibits and informative displays that tell the whole story.

-If you haven’t had your fill of museums, head to the Dallas Holocaust and Human Rights Museum just north of Dealey Plaza.
+If you haven’t had your fill of museums in Dallas, head to the Dallas Holocaust and Human Rights Museum just north of Dealey Plaza.
 This intimate museum provides deeper insight into the Holocaust and memorializes its victims.

 For something lighter, explore the world of deception at the Museum of Illusions or the underwater world of the oceans at the Dallas World Aquarium.